zerospiel/docs/docs/admin/ksm/ksm-providers.md

 will validate that all components - [adapter](#adapter), [provisioner](#provisioner) and [required custom resources](#provisioner-crds) - are ready to be used.
 User-defined CEL rules will be used for this purpose.

+It is also possible to [Build Your Own KSM Provider](ksm-byo-provider.md)

 Here is an example of built-in `StateManagementProvider` object:

 ```yaml